joelouthan/Theologicus/src/confession-1689/index.md

 >Ephesians 2:20 (CSB)  built on the foundation of the apostles and prophets, with Christ Jesus himself as the cornerstone.

->Romans 1:19–21 (CSB)  since what can be known about God is evident among them, because God has shown it to them.For his invisible attributes, that is, his eternal power and divine nature, have been clearly seen since the creation of the world, being understood through what he has made.
-As a result, people are without excuse.For though they knew God, they did not glorify him as God or show gratitude.
+>Romans 1:19–21 (CSB)  since what can be known about God is evident among them, because God has shown it to them.
+For his invisible attributes, that is, his eternal power and divine nature, have been clearly seen since the creation of the world, being understood through what he has made.
+As a result, people are without excuse.
+For though they knew God, they did not glorify him as God or show gratitude.
 Instead, their thinking became worthless, and their senseless hearts were darkened.

 >Romans 2:14 (CSB)  So, when Gentiles, who do not by nature have the law, do what the law demands, they are a law to themselves even though they do not have the law.

 >Romans 2:15 (CSB)  They show that the work of the law is written on their hearts.
 Their consciences confirm this.
 Their competing thoughts either accuse or even excuse them

->Psalm 19:1–3 (CSB)  The heavens declare the glory of God, and the expanse proclaims the work of his hands.Day after day they pour out speech; night after night they communicate knowledge.There is no speech; there are no words; their voice is not heard.
+>Psalm 19:1–3 (CSB)  The heavens declare the glory of God, and the expanse proclaims the work of his hands.
+Day after day they pour out speech; night after night they communicate knowledge.
+There is no speech; there are no words; their voice is not heard.

 >Hebrews 1:1 (CSB)  Long ago God spoke to our ancestors by the prophets at different times and in different ways.